dev-pengu/shoot-to-kill/README.md

 ## Attributions
 * Sound Effects and Music were attained through [FesliyanStudios](https://www.fesliyanstudios.com).
-* Graphics were produced by Lippelman515.
+* Graphics were produced by dev-pengu.